John C. Stennis: 1970s

 In February 1970, Stennis was named as one of the members of Congress to sit on a subcommittee created to study whether the United States needed another nuclear‐powered aircraft carrier priced at $640 million.

 In 1971, Stennis sponsored a measure to enforce school desegregation laws in areas where segregation had been caused by residential patterns and in communities where segregation had been sanctioned by law.
 Stennis said the measure would eliminate what he called a double standard where Southern schools were forced to integrate their communities or face a loss of federal aid while Northern schools were allowed to remain segregated.
 The policy, noted for its similarity to the amendment sponsored by Stennis the previous year, was passed in the Senate on April 22 in a 44 to 34 vote.

 In May 1971, Deputy Secretary of Defense David Packard sent a letter to Stennis concerning an amendment by Harold Hughes to the draft extension bill, warning that the bill could lead to base closings and serious economic problems.

 In July 1972, Stennis said it was essential that Congress appropriate $20.5 million for the funding of military supplies and research to meet the basic requirements for the national defense program.

-In January 1973, Stennis was shot twice, in the left side of his chest and left thigh, outside his Washington home by two teenagers.
-The suspects apparently robbed him of his wallet, a watch, and twenty-five cents.
+In January 1973, Stennis was shot twice, in the left side of his chest and left thigh, outside his Washington home by two black teenagers, Tyrone and John Marshall.
+The assailants robbed him of his wallet, a watch, and twenty-five cents.
+After robbing Stennis, the assailants told him "Now we're gonna shoot you anyway."

 On January 23, 1974, sources disclosed that Stennis had met with Chairman of the Joint Chiefs of Staff Thomas H. Moorer for discussions on military snooping in the White House allegations, a Moorer spokesman confirming the meeting but downplaying it as "a routine courtesy call traditionally made in the opening days of a Congressional session".

 On February 9, Stennis met privately with Charles Radford, a member of the United States Navy who admitted removing documents from the files of Henry Kissinger in addition to delivering them to the Pentagon.
 After the meeting's conclusion, Stennis said Radford "was cooperative fully and I have no complaints about him".